How to Compute a Moving Sum: DABA Diagrams

 Here are the steady state stacked staggered sequence diagrams for DABA for $n=9$, $n=10$, and in general.
 The braces, where present, indicate batches.

 The increments for DABA can be read off the diagram.
 For example, the steady state $*$-operation count increments for insert-evict (or evict-insert) $n$ even are $3,\underbrace{5, \ldots, 5}_{\frac{n}{2}-2},3$.
 This, however, differs from the operation counts of the DABA algorithms presented in Tangwongsan et al.\ \cite{Tangwongsan2015b} \cite{Tangwongsan2017} \cite{Tangwongsan2021}.
 The reason for the discrepancy is that the stacked staggered sequence diagrams represent the operations the algorithm uses to compute each window sum, but not the order of operations.
-The algorithms we have been reading off the diagrams compute each quantity only when needed, and as soon as it is needed, but not sooner, and are thus more fully deamortized than the DABA algorithms in Tangwongsan et al.\ \cite{Tangwongsan2015b} \cite{Tangwongsan2017} \cite{Tangwongsan2021}.
+The algorithms we have been reading off the diagrams compute each quantity only when needed, and as soon as it is needed, but not sooner, and are more fully deamortized than the DABA algorithms in Tangwongsan et al.\ \cite{Tangwongsan2015b} \cite{Tangwongsan2017} \cite{Tangwongsan2021}.
 The DABA algorithms in Tangwongsan et al.\ \cite{Tangwongsan2015b} \cite{Tangwongsan2017} \cite{Tangwongsan2021} perform some calculations ahead of time and before they are needed, and this increases their latency.
 Their stacked staggered sequence diagrams show that they can be deamortized further.
-To avoid confusion, we refer to the more fully deamortized versions, corresponding to the diagrams as DDABA and DDABA Lite, though the actual sequence of $*$-operations to compute each window sum is identical to DABA, and DABA Lite respectively.
+To avoid confusion, we refer to the more fully deamortized versions, corresponding to the diagrams, as DDABA and DDABA Lite, though the actual sequence of $*$ operations to compute each window sum is identical to DABA and DABA Lite, respectively.

-The start-up for DDABA and DDABA Lite can either be the regular DABA or DABA Lite startup, or in the case where $n$ is known in advance, a simplified start up may be obtained by applying the steady state diagram algorithms to the case with missing data (i.e., missing data for $a_i$ with $i < 0$).
+The startup for DDABA and DDABA Lite can either be the regular DABA or DABA Lite startup, or, in the case where $n$ is known in advance, a simplified startup may be obtained by applying the steady state diagram algorithms to the case with missing data (i.e., missing data for $a_i$ with $i < 0$).
 Here are the DDABA cases to illustrate.